-Case Custom Meats is owned and operated by Paul Case and Beth Wood, and their two kids.
-They also have four legged kids - the three dogs - Hooey, Pistol Pete, and Zoey.
+Case Custom Meats is owned and operated by Paul and Beth Case, along with their two kids.
+They also have four legged kids - four dogs - Hooey, Pistol Pete, Zoey and Roo.
 Case Custom Meats is situated on 540 acres of farmland and pasture 1 mile north and 2 miles west of Hawk Springs, WY.
-We purchased the farm in May of 2011 and moved it out of hay and put a majority of the cropland into row crops.
+We purchased the farm in May 2011 and moved it out of hay and put a majority of the cropland into row crops.
 We strive to grow as much as possible of the feed we need for our cattle, hogs and sheep.
-All of our animals are processed at 307 Meat Company in Laramie, WY.
-They are a USDA inspected custom meat processor.
+All of our animals are processed at either Bear Mountain Beef in Hawk Springs, WY or Off The Hook in Torrington, WY.

-The Case Custom Meats cow herd consists of 9 Angus-Cross cows and 1 Jersey cow.
+Case Custom Meats cow herd consists of nine Angus and Hereford cows.
 We A.I. our cows to bulls that excel in meat quality and growth.
 The cows are rotated through our 75 acres of pasture throughout the growing season, April-September.
 After harvest, they are moved to the cropland to clean-up.
 We grow our own alfalfa and grass hay to supplement the cows throughout the winter.
 Calves are born between February and March each year.
-They are left with the cow until 8-months of age when they are weaned.
+They are left with the cow until 8-months of age, when they are weaned.
 The calves are put in a pen at weaning with free choice hay and the cows are turned back out to pasture.
 Once weaning is done, the calves are put back out on grass.
 Upon the calves reaching 15-months of age, they are put in large grass paddocks and supplemented with ground corn 90-120 days prior to harvest.

-Case Custom Meats lambs are born at Watkins Show Lambs near Cheyenne, WY.
-Matt and Nicholle Watkins put a lot of work into breeding their ewes to produce lambs that excel in style and muscling.
-Watkins Show Lambs are efficient at converting feed into pounds.
-Once the lambs reach 4 months of age, we buy them from the Watkins family and bring them to the farm.
-In turn, they are put in large grass pens and are supplemented with alfalfa hay, oats and ground corn.
+Case Custom Meats lambs are raised and shown by local 4-H and FFA members.
+After the local county fairs are over, we buy the lambs from the kids.
+We then bring the lambs to the farm and put them in large grass pens where they are supplemented with alfalfa hay, oats and ground corn.
 The lambs are approximately 8 months old and average 140-170 pounds at processing.